 - An inherited risk of developing bladder infections (genetic predisposition)

-If you've had two or more culture-documented bladder infections during a six-month period, consider seeing a urologist — a doctor who specializes in diagnosing and treating urinary tract diseases — to determine the underlying cause.
-The evaluation may include a:
+If you've had two or more culture-documented bladder infections during a six-month period, consider seeing a urologist — a doctor who specializes in diagnosing and treating urinary tract diseases.

-- Urine culture of a sample obtained with a catheter
+- Urine culture test of a sample obtained with a catheter

 - Visual exam of the bladder and urethra with a lighted scope (cystoscopy)